Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Michigan

 Citation: Prot.
 Serv.
 Man.
 PSM 716-7

-A 'controlled substance' is a drug or chemical that is regulated by the government.
+In policy: A 'controlled substance' is a drug, substance, or immediate precursor.
 Controlled substances include illicitly used drugs or prescription medications.

 Notification/Reporting Requirements

-A person who is required to report suspected child abuse or neglect and who knows, or from the child's symptoms has reasonable cause to suspect, that a newborn infant has any amount of alcohol, a controlled substance, or a metabolite of a controlled substance in his or her body shall report to the Department of Health and Human Services.
-A report is not required if the person knows that the alcohol, controlled substance, or metabolite, or the child's symptoms, are the result of medical treatment administered to the newborn infant or his or her mother.
+A person who is required to report suspected child abuse or neglect and who knows, or from the child's symptoms has reasonable cause to suspect, that a newborn infant has any amount of alcohol, a controlled substance, or a metabolite of a controlled substance in their body shall report to the Department of Health and Human Services.
+A report is not required if the person knows that the alcohol, controlled substance, or metabolite, or the child's symptoms, are the result of medical treatment administered to the newborn infant or their mother.

 Assessment of the Infant and Family